-This means that we work with the local and national media to provide information about incidents across the capital as well as arranging for journalists and programme-makers to follow our staff during the course of a shift.
+We work with the local and national media to provide information about incidents across the capital as well as arranging for journalists and programme-makers to follow our staff and volunteers during the course of a shift.

 For all media enquiries, journalists should call or email the press office using the contact information below.